bpascazio/pace-android/syllabus.md

 Live widgets, Bluetooth, Gestures and Speech, Maps and WebView
 ---
 * App Widgets and Live Folders and Live Wallpapers
-* Using the Bluetooth API
+* Using the Bluetooth API and BLE
 * Gestures, Text-to-Speech and Speech Recognition
 * An intro to the Google Maps API
 * The Webkit View